Climate Change and Skin CARE: How to Protect Your Skin in a Changing World

 Quick Swaps for Hotter Days

-• Keep a thermal water mist in your bag for on-the-go relief.
+• Keep a facial mist or hydrosol in your bag for on-the-go barrier support.

 How to Future-Proof Your Summer Skin Care

 Let’s talk about your next summer move—because this changing climate isn’t taking a vacation.
 If you want your skin to thrive (not just survive) in the hottest months, there’s one upgrade you don’t want to skip: mineral sunscreen.
+Not sure which formula suits your skin?
+See my breakdown of mineral vs chemical sunscreen.

 Why does mineral SPF matter now more than ever?